spheronFdn/documentations/docs/welcome.md

 ---
 id: welcome
-title: Welcome to ArGo
+title: Intro to ArGo
-sidebar_label: Welcome
+sidebar_label: Intro to ArGo
-slug: /home/welcome
+slug: welcome
 ---

 ArGo is an all-in-one decentralize platform for automating modern web projects.
 Replace your hosting infrastructure, continuous integration, deployment pipeline with a single workflow and simplify your deployment process on decentralized cloud protocol.